dotx-coder/Httpsplay/README.md

 *
 ## License

-Httpsplay is licensed under the MIT license. take a look at the [LICENSE](https://GitHub.com/Httpsplay/main/LICENSE>
+Httpsplay is licensed under the MIT license. take a look at the [LICENSE](https://GitHub.com/Httpsplay/main/LICENSE) for more information.>

 ## Credits
 **Credit Goes To:**